webis-de/ir_axioms/README.md

 # ↕️ axioms

-Axiomatic constraints for (generative) information retrieval.
+Axiomatic constraints for information retrieval and retrieval-augmented generation.

 ## Installation